slo1958/sl-ar-esp32-c6-zigbee/README.md

 Experimentating with ESP32-C6-Zero for connectivity via Zigbee to HomeAssistant

+## HomeAssistant
 On the HomeAssistant side:
-- the version used for the tests is xyz
+- the version used for the tests is 2025.11.1
 - the Zigbee coordinator is a SLZB06 connected via ethernet (no wifi)

 The choice of the Zigbee coordinator was originally made (long ago) because of the issue with the noisy USB3.0 connections on Raspberry 4.

+## Notes common to all projects

+(unless specified otherwise)

 All experimentations are made using small (original) ESP32-C6-Zero or ESP32-C6-Zero-M from WaveShare.

-You will find hereunder notes common to all projects (when applicable)

 The LED GPIO is usually referred to as RGB_BUILTIN in the scripts.
 For sketches that are expected to work with a monochrome led, we use the predefined LED_PIN.
 Just in case, the LED\_PIN is digital io 8.